amoeba-rb/amoeba/README.md

 ### Technical Details

 An ActiveRecord extension gem to allow the duplication of associated child record objects when duplicating an active record model.
-This gem overrides and adds to the built in `ActiveRecord::Base#dup` method.
+This gem adds to the `ActiveRecord::Base#amoeba_dup` method.

 Rails 3.2 compatible.